-PeaSoup supplies software defined virtual datacentres , this Infrastructure can be completely controlled and customised by our customers without the delays of waiting for PeaSoup support staff intervention.
+PeaSoup supply software defined virtual datacentres (vDC) , this Infrastructure can be completely controlled and customised by our customers without the delays of waiting for PeaSoup support staff intervention.

 Our support teams are always available to assist and also have a plethora of supporting videos and documentation on our support portal for customers to use.

-The result is, we supply a Private Datacentre with your firewall, your network, your virtual servers under your controll!!
+The result is, we supply a virtual Datacentre with your firewall, your network, your virtual servers completely under your controll!!

 The underlying PeaSoup Cloud is a VMware vCloud, hyper-converged architecture public cloud built with Fujitsu hardware in a Tier3 datacentre.
 The public cloud provides the economy of scale and the elasticity for rapid expansion when required.Within this pubic cloud, each customer is provided with a dedicated software defined datacentre, their own tailored cloud service defined within the main cloud.
 As standard each PeaSoup customer cloud has the networking and firewalling segmentation to ensure a secure environment is created, using the VMware vCloud technology.

 Each software defined datacentre holds a customer configurable firewall in either a dual or single firewall configuration which allows full control of traffic from the outside and the internal networks.
 All the virtual machines are built either from a catalogue or new installation.
 Virtual machines may also be migrated from other clouds, virtual environments or physical servers.